IPadOS version history: iPadOS 13

-iPadOS 13 is the first major release of iPadOS, an iPad-specific fork of iOS meant to emphasize the iPad's multitasking and tablet-centric features.
-It was previewed at Apple's WWDC 2019, and released on September 24, 2019.
+iPadOS 13 is the first major release of iPadOS, an iPad-specific fork of iOS meant to emphasize the multitasking and tablet-centric features of the iPad.
+It was previewed at Apple's WWDC 2019, and released on September 24, 2019 as 13.1. iPadOS version 13.0 was never publicly released, though beta testing for iPadOS 13 started with 13.0.

 It added a dark mode for the interface, and Memoji support for iPads with the Apple A9 chips or more recent chips.
 New multitasking options were added that could display multiple applications simultaneously, including Split View and Slide Over.
 Apps gained multi-window support.
 These windows can be navigated using an interface similar to Mission Control on macOS.
 System-wide support for picture-in-picture was added.
 Safari gained new keyboard shortcuts and a download manager, and was set to display the desktop versions of websites by default, instead of the mobile version.
 A new feature, Sidecar, allows an iPad to function as a second monitor for Macs, which allows the Apple Pencil to be used with Mac applications.
 The Files app gained support for external drives, which can connect to an iPad with USB-C, or through the Lightning Camera Connection Kit for iPads with a Lightning port.
-Preliminary support for mice and trackpad was added to iPad OS 13, with full support added in iPadOS 13.4.
+Preliminary support for mice and trackpads was added to iPadOS 13, with full support added in iPadOS 13.4.

 iPadOS 14

 iPadOS 14 was released on September 16, 2020.
-It added new widgetes in the Today View, a shelf to the left of the first home screen.
+It added new widgets in the Today View, a shelf to the left of the first home screen.
 The standardized system interfaces for Siri and voice calling applications like Skype were shrunk to the size of notifications, to allow users to continue interacting with the open app.
 Spotlight search gained improved search suggestions and more detailed web search results. iPadOS 14 also added support for mounting encrypted APFS external hard drives.